Azure/AzureStack-QuickStart-Templates/README.md

 The contribution guide also explains how to ensure that your deployment template complies with the requirements for it to show up on the gallery in the public Microsoft Azure website.

-## Azure Resource Manager limitations in Microsoft Azure Stack Technical Preview 2
+## Azure Resource Manager limitations in Microsoft Azure Stack TP3 Refresh

 You can use all kind of template functions within your deployment template.
 You can find a description of these template functions here: https://azure.microsoft.com/en-us/documentation/articles/resource-group-template-functions/

-To ensure that the templates that you create will deploy to both Microsoft Azure and Microsoft Azure Stack Technical Preview 2, you must be aware of a couple of limitations related to Azure Resource Manager in the Microsoft Azure Stack Technical Preview 2.
+To ensure that the templates that you create will deploy to both Microsoft Azure and Microsoft Azure Stack TP3 Refresh, you must be aware of a couple of limitations related to Azure Resource Manager in the Microsoft Azure Stack TP3 Refresh.
 Some functions of Azure Resource Manager are not yet available in this Technical Preview release of Microsoft Azure Stack.

 The following template functions are not available in Microsoft Azure Stack Technical Preview yet.